vika-v-v/trading-app-frontend/docu/TO_IMPROVE.md

 3) Grafik colors
 4) Cursor can't be seen if placed not on the text
 5) "OnEnter" login or register if everything is filled
+6) If capsock is on during password typing there should be a message